wp-plugins/list-custom-taxonomy-widget/readme.txt

 If you'd like to do something outside of the configuration options of this plugin, look at the <a href="http://codex.wordpress.org/Template_Tags/wp_list_categories" target="_blank">WordPress Codex documentation on the function this plugin implements, wp_list categories</a>.
 If this function can do it, the plugin can do it with minor edits, just look in list-custom-taxonomy-widget.php in the plugin editor.
 If it's a potentially more universally useful feature, let me know and I'll add support from the widgets page.

 == Changelog ==
+= 3.1.1 =
+* For some reason, I have no idea why, the line that executed the "exclude" capability was commented out.
+Update fixes the bug.

 = 3.1 =
 * Fixed major bug where "categories" was displayed first, with everything else as a child, for many users
 * Updated readme